tchewaa/auto-install-script/README.md

-# ubuntu_app_installation_automation
-Automation script to install softwares on ubunto OS
+# Automation script to install softwares on ubunto OS